tonyjneufeld/tonyjneufeld.github.io/services.md

 - Reduced risk of compliance issues and penalties.
 - Continuous plan optimization for better results.

+---

-## Sales Compensation Tool Selection Work
+## Sales Compensation Tool Selection

 ### Compensation Management Software Admin
 Choose and administer the right compensation management software to meet your needs.
 We help you select, implement, and manage software solutions that streamline your compensation processes.